 Of course, you definitely can!

 Those who are able to love themselves, seem to easily create a happy and fulfilling life.
-Because your relationship with yourself is the most defining factor of shaping the life that you live.
+Because your relationship with yourself is the most defining factor in shaping the life that you live.

 Besides, being in love with yourself can increase your self-confidence, self-worth and generally help you to feel more positive.
 You will stop comparing yourself to others.
 You also not worrying about what others think about you because you know yourself better than anyone else.